-Keeping your MacBook Pro clean isn’t just about appearances—it’s essential for maintaining optimal performance and extending the life of your device.
+Keeping your MacBook Pro clean isn't just about appearances--it's essential for maintaining optimal performance and extending the life of your device.
 Dust buildup can block airflow, cause overheating, and strain internal components, which may lead to sluggish performance or hardware damage over time.

 In this practical guide, you'll learn how to clean dust from your MacBook Pro safely and effectively, using real-world tools and methods you can manage at home